Torsion of the testicular appendix

 0 images remaining

-The right epididymis is seen enlarged in size with a fairly well defined 8 x 7 x 6 mm heterogeneously hypoechoic lesion noted within its vicinity with no detected vascularity.
+Immediately adjacent to the right epididymis is a fairly well defined 8 x 7 x 6 mm heterogeneously hypoechoic lesion with no detected vascularity.
 Both testes are of normal size and symmetrical with homogenous texture to their parenchyma.
 No focal lesions and intact regular capsules.
 No peri-testicular masses or fluid collections.
 Normal size and echogenicity of the left epididymis.
-Colour flow mapping of the scrotal veins shows no visible dilated veins of the pampiniform plexuses, the spermatic cord or peri-testicular region.
-No venous reflux occurs during Valsalva's manoeuvre.
+Color flow mapping of the scrotal veins shows no visible dilated veins of the pampiniform plexuses, the spermatic cord or peri-testicular region..

 Torsion of the appendix testis was confirmed intra-operatively.

-An enlarged epididymis with a small hypoechoic avascular lesion adjacent to the testis is highly suggestive of torsion of appendix testis in a child with sudden onset of acute painful hemiscrotum.
+A small hypoechoic avascular lesion adjacent to an apparently enlarged epididymis is highly suggestive of torsion of appendix testis in a child with sudden onset of acute painful hemiscrotum.